BodoBookhagen/CameraCalibration/README.md

     </td>
 </tr></table>

 If performing the calibration indoors, a well-lit environment with minimal shadows is key.
+Outdoor environments during noon times will work well, but avoid glare or reflections from the boards.
 LED lighting panels are good for this.
 Place the tripod with the camera in front of the target area and tilt the camera to a slightly oblique orientation to the ground.
 In fact, we found that calibrations conducted with the camera at an angle to the ground as opposed to looking straight down resulted in lower calibration error.
 For quick and consistent target placement during the shooting, we found it helped to first place tape along the edge of the camera frame.
 This can be done by placing the target in one corner of the frame as precisely as possible and then using it as a guide to place the tape.
 Repeat for the other three corners.

+We emphasize that a fixed camera setup is not required for a successful calibration, but it often helps having a tripod-mounted camera to avoid blur.
+In recent work we show that a moving camera with fixed calibration board results in the similar parameters as a fixed camera (with moving checkerboard).

 #### Taking the photos
-Once you have the frame marked out, we recommend taking 20-30 photos with the target covering every part of the frame at least once.
+Once you have the frame marked out, we recommend taking at least 20-30 photos (better 100) with the target covering every part of the frame at least once.
 Placing the target at oblique angles to the camera is also recommended, and for this we simply leaned the target up against an item in the lab and attempted to capture it in several different areas of the frame.
 If using the checkerboard, we had best results when placing it as close to the edge and in the corners of the frame as possible.
 This is simple when tape has been well-placed.

 As mentioned above, we recommend the use of a remote shutter or using a short self-timer to minimize vibration-induced blur in the final shots.